 Migratory Game Bird Regulations

-In Nevada, migratory game bird seasons are established for ducks and mergansers, coots and moorhens (gallinules), common snipe, Canada and white fronted geese, snow geese and Ross’ geese.
+In Nevada, migratory game bird seasons are established for ducks and mergansers, coots and common gallinules, snipe, Canada and white fronted geese, snow geese and Ross’ geese.
 Migratory waterfowl are a subgroup of migratory game birds, and include ducks, mergansers, geese, and swans.

-Species IDHead or fully feathered wing must remain attached to bird while in transit from the field to the hunter’s residence for ducks, mergansers, coots and moorhens, snipe, geese, and swan.
+Head or fully feathered wing must remain attached to bird while in transit from the field to the hunter’s residence for ducks, mergansers, coots and common gallinules, snipe, geese, and swan.

 Any person, except a Nevada resident under 12, who plans to hunt any kind of migratory game bird, including ducks, geese, swans, coots, dove, snipe, or common gallinules in Nevada this year, is required to ANNUALLY obtain a Harvest Information Program (HIP) validation number and write it on their hunting license before entering the field.
 The validation number is free and is available by going online to ndowlicensing.com or calling 1-855-542-6369.
 The U.S. Fish and Wildlife Service is conducting the nationwide harvest survey.